HadrienG/tutorials/docs/index.md

 A typo?
 Something that irks you?
 Submit an [issue](https://github.com/HadrienG/tutorials/issues) or a pull request.

-In no particular order, the follwing people have contributed to these tutorials:
+In no particular order, the following people have contributed to these tutorials:

 * [Hadrien Gourlé](https://github.com/HadrienG)
 * [Oskar Karlsson-Lindsjö](https://github.com/Ackia)